 Our manufacturing base is currently in a full production mode and is not influenced by the COVID-19.
 Please feel free to contact us at [email protected] if you would like to place the order.

 click above to view corresponding specifications

-The Thin Section Angular Contact Bearing can support radial load and single-direction thrust load.
-Generally, the Single-row Angular Contact Bearing should co-operate with the other bearing that has the same structure.
-During the installation, the appropriate adjustment is needed so that the operating clearance or pre-load can achieve the required range.
+The Thin Section Angular Contact Bearing can support radial and single direction thrust loads.
+Generally, the Single-row Angular Contact Bearing should co-operate with the other bearing with the same structure.
+The appropriate adjustment is needed during the installation so that the operating clearance or pre-load can achieve the required range.

 A notable feature of A-type bearing (Angular Contact Ball Bearing) is the assembling mode.
 The bearing ring (usually outer ring) has a slope at the side flange.
-With the temperature differences between inner and outer rings, the inner ring, outer ring, steel balls and the cage can be assembled together to form a non-separable bearing.
-The bearing can support the unidirectional axial load and a relatively large radial load.
-Under a certain axial load, the pre-load adjustment can be implemented on both inner and outer ring.
+With the temperature differences between inner and outer rings, the inner ring, outer ring, steel balls, and the cage can be assembled to form a non-separable bearing.
+The bearing can support the unidirectional axial and relatively large radial loads.
+Under a specific axial load, the pre-load adjustment can be implemented on both the inner and outer ring.

 Please feel free to give your inquiry in the form below.
 We will reply you in 24 hours.